hepburnmk/DiscordBot/README.md

 # DiscordBot
-A simple App that has a bot that responds with showere thoughts
+A simple App that has a bot that responds with shower thoughts